Sage-Bionetworks/portalsDocs/articles/custom_storage_location.md

 ### Setup with AWS Cloudformation

 For convienance [AWS Cloudformation] can be used to provision a custom AWS S3 bucket for use with Synapse.
-Using this approach will result in the exact same bucket as described in [Setup with AWS Conole](#setup-with-aws-console).
+Using this approach will result in the exact same bucket as described in [Setup with AWS Console](#setup-with-aws-console).

 Instructions:
 1. Download the [CF template](https://github.com/Sage-Bionetworks/scicomp-provisioner/blob/master/templates/SynapseExternalBucket-v2.yaml).